PX4/PX4-user_guide/en/advanced_config/advanced_flight_controller_orientation_leveling.md

 2. Change the parameters as shown below:
    ![FC Orientation QGC v2](../../assets/qgc/setup/sensor/fc_orientation_qgc_v2.png)

-## Parameter information
+## Parameter Information

 The **SENS_BOARD_ROT** parameter defines the rotation relative to the platform, while the X,Y and Z fine tuning offsets are fixed relative to the board itself.
-What happens is that the fine tuning offsets are added to the SENS_BOARD_ROT angle in order to get the total offset angles for the Yaw, Pitch and Roll orientation of the flight controller.
+What happens is that the fine tuning offsets are added to the `SENS_BOARD_ROT`` angle in order to get the total offset angles for the Yaw, Pitch and Roll orientation of the flight controller.

 **SENS_BOARD_ROT**

 This parameter defines the rotation of the FMU board relative to the platform.
 Possible values are:

 - 0 = No rotation
 - 1 = Yaw 45°